COVID-19 vaccine misinformation and hesitancy: Magnetization

-Some social media users have falsely asserted COVID-19 vaccines cause people to become magnetized such that metal objects stick to their bodies.
+Some social media users have falsely asserted COVID-19 vaccines cause people to become magnetized such that metal objects stick to their bodies, which afterwards could also be sensible to Bluetooth.
 Video clips of people showing magnets sticking to the injection site have been spread on social media platforms such as Instagram, Facebook, Twitter, YouTube, and TikTok, claiming that vaccination implants a microchip in people's arms.
 Called by Republicans as an expert witness before a June 2021 hearing of the Ohio House Health Committee, anti-vaccine activist Sherri Tenpenny promoted the false claim, adding, "There's been people who have long suspected that there's been some sort of an interface, yet to be defined interface, between what's being injected in these shots and all of the 5G towers."

 5G-compatible chips are about 13 times too large to fit through the needles used to administer COVID-19 vaccines, whose internal diameter is between 0.26 and 0.41 millimeters.
 Most microchips do not contain ferromagnetic components, being made mostly of silicon.
 It is possible for smooth objects such as magnets to stick to one's skin if the skin is slightly oily.
 No COVID-19 vaccines authorized for use in the U.S. or Europe contain magnetic or metal ingredients or microchips.
 Instead the vaccines contain proteins, lipids, water, salts, and pH buffers.